Target level of study

 Description:

-The Bachelor's Degree in Public Administration aims to prepare students for Category A civil service examinations.
-It is based on a number of specific features:
+The Bachelor's Degree in Public Administration (LAP) aims to prepare students for category A and B competitive examinations in the three branches of the civil service (state, local, and hospital).

-- Speakers (academics and external experts) frequently participate in competition juries, which allows for training that is particularly focused on what examiners and markers expect in civil service competitions.
+Speakers (academics and professionals) frequently participate in competition juries, which allows for training that is particularly focused on what examiners and markers expect in civil service competitions.

 Objectives